IBM 1130: Software

 To maximize speed and conserve space, the operating system and compilers are written entirely in assembly language and employ techniques that are rare today, including intermixing code and data as well as self-modifying code.

 Much user programming is done in Fortran.
 The 1130 Fortran compiler can run on a machine with only 4,096 words of core—though the compiled program might not fit on such a machine.
 In this multi-pass compiler, each "phase" processes the entire source program and takes it another step toward machine code.
-For example, the first phase reads the source statements into memory, discards comment lines, removes spaces except in text literals, concatenates continuation lines and identifies labels.
+For example, the first phase reads the source statements into memory, discards comment lines, removes spaces except in text literals, concatenates continuation lines, and identifies labels.
 The compiler is available in a disk-resident version as well as on eight-channel punched paper tape or punched cards.

 The most widely used operating system for the 1130 is the Disk Monitor System Version 2 (DM2) introduced in 1967.
 DM2 is a single-task batch-oriented system.
 It requires a system with at least 4 KB of core memory and one integrated 2310 disk drive for system residence.
 The Supervisor is tiny by modern standards, containing assorted system details such as first-level interrupt routines, called Interrupt Level Subroutines, plus the disk driver and routines to load the interpreter of job control commands and the card reader driver.
 Device drivers for other I/O devices required by a job are incorporated as part of the loading of that job, which might also include the replacement of the basic disk driver by a more advanced driver.
 During the execution of a job, only a resident monitor, called the Skeleton Supervisor, resides in memory.
 This Supervisor requires just 1020 bytes, so a task's first available memory starts with address /01FE (hexadecimal) or word 510.
 When the job ends or is aborted, the supervisor loads the Monitor Control Record Analyzer (MCRA) to read the job control for the next.
 While the job is running, the Supervisor is inactive.
-Aside from device drivers and interrupt processing all CPU time is entirely devoted to the job's activities.
+Aside from device drivers and interrupt processing, all CPU time is entirely devoted to the job's activities.
 Other programs distributed as part of the operating system are a core dump utility, DUMP, and the Disk Utility Program, DUP.

-A Card/Paper Tape Programming System was available to support systems without disk.
+A Card/Paper Tape Programming System was available to support systems without a disk.

 There is a hierarchy of device drivers: those with names ending in Z are for Fortran, such as DISKZ, while assembler programmers might use DISK0, and DISK1 was even faster at reading multiple disk sectors.
 But DISKZ starts its sector addressing with the first available unused sector, while the others start with sector zero of the disk, making it possible for a programmer unfamiliar with disk organization to inadvertently overwrite the bootstrap loader.